Are the gigs and events seated?

 There is good disabled access to the main and small hall areas.
 A disabled toilet is available on the ground floor.
 A lift wide enough to accommodate a wheel chair services the 1st floor.
 In the main hall there is a lift from the main floor into the bar facilities.
 Currently there are no disabled arrangements in the other areas of the building but we are currently prioritising an upgrade on our disabled access throughout the building.

 Is the Civic Hall still run by the East Riding of Yorkshire Council?

-No – Since March 2018 the Civic Hall has been owned and run by Cottingham Village Trust, a Charitable Incorporated Organisation, although we continue to work collaboratively with East Riding of Yorkshire Council to ensure a smooth transition and that standards are maintained for the community.
+Since March 2018 the Civic Hall has been managed by the Cottingham Village Trust, a Charitable Incorporated Organisation, who secured the premises for community use under a long term lease from the East Riding of Yorkshire Council.
+The ERYC retain ownership of the buildings.
 If you want to contact the Civic Hall you can find our contact details on this site.

 What happened to the services that used to be at the Civic Hall?

 Since March 2018 the Registrar and other East Riding Council services have been moved to other locations.
 Most are still available locally and are now part of the services offered in the Library building situated at the rear of the Civic Hall building.